Last modified September 11, 2018

 scoop update gsctl

-To install without scoop, download the latest release from GitHub, unpack the binary and move it to location covered by your `PATH` environment variable.
+To install without scoop, download the latest release from GitHub, unpack the binary and move it to a location covered by your `PATH` environment variable.

 gsctl keeps it’s own settings under